Chapter 10: Deformation and Structures

 6. Describe the differences between the side with the folds to the adjacent view to the right.

 Geologists have borrowed the “Rule of Vs” to describe the geometry of mapped strata with respect to topography.
-The Rule also serves to predict the surface location of strata in areas of poor exposure.
+The Rule also predicts the surface location of strata in areas of poor exposure.
 In the simplest case where a geologic feature is a vertical plane, the feature is a straight line.
 In contrast, if the feature is horizontal, the feature follows the contour lines.
 Keep in mind that the topographical expression of bedding represents erosional remnants of rock layers that once extended above the present surface; a lot of rock has been removed to produce the topography you see today.

-Exercise 9.6 – Investigating Geologic Structures Using Google Earth
+Exercise 10.6 – Investigating Geologic Structures Using Google Earth

 Use this Google Earth tour to explore some geologic structures.